 We saw a lot of really cute looking restaurants and we were only able to try a few.
 Since I like Tex-Mex food, my favorite restaurant was Los Jalapenos in New Paltz.
 It is a brand new Mexican Restaurant.
 The food was excellent and they even gave us dessert on the house.
-We also enjoy Savona’s Trattoria in Kingston, which was excellent Italian food.
+We also enjoyed Savona’s Trattoria in Kingston, which was excellent Italian food.

 I had such a great time celebrating the fall In the Hudson Valley.
 There is so much to do.
 I hope that next year I will have time to come back for another Hudson Valley fall foliage weekend.
 I already have a few things on my list because I didn’t get to them this trip:

 This is your chance to walk through an elaborate display with more than 7,000 individually hand-carved, illuminated jack-o-lanterns.
 You will need to get tickets in advance for the Great Jack-O-Lantern Blaze as many nights sell out.